GrDu/BackscatterAtCapacity/README.md

  arXiv preprint arXiv:2207.08100, July 2022.
  Available online at (open access): https://arxiv.org/abs/2207.08100

 The numbers in the filenames relate to the figure number in the paper.
-For example, eval03_*.m is the script that generates Figure 3.
+For example, the script eval03_*.m generates Figure 3.
+The figures in the paper have slightly different style (tikz) and more tidy content selection.

-Apart from backscatter load modulation, the repository contains some useful information-theoretic functions concerning real- or complex-valued (i.e. quadrature) additive white Gaussian noise (AWGN) channels.
+Apart from backscatter load modulation, the repository contains useful information-theoretic functions concerning additive white Gaussian noise (AWGN) channels in real- and complex-valued (i.e. quadrature) guise.
 In particular:
-- Computing the achievable information rate with a finite symbol alphabet over a real- or complex-valued AWGN channel.
+- Computing the achievable information rate with a finite symbol alphabet over an AWGN channel (real- or complex-valued).
 - Computing the achievable information rate with discrete-amplitude-and-uniform-independent-phase (DAUIP) transmit signaling over a complex-valued AWGN channel.
-- Computing the channel capacity of a peak-power-limited real- or complex-valued AWGN channel.
+- Computing the channel capacity of a peak-power-limited AWGN channel (real- or complex-valued).